medialab/minet/README.md

 **minet** is a webmining CLI tool & library for python that can be used to collect and extract data from a large variety of web sources such as raw webpages, Facebook, CrowdTangle, YouTube, Twitter, Media Cloud etc.

-It adopts a lo-fi approach to various webmining problems by letting you perform a variety of actions from the comfort of your command line.
+It adopts a very simple approach to various webmining problems by letting you perform a variety of actions from the comfort of your command line.
 No database needed: raw data files such as CSV should be sufficient to do the work.

 In addition, **minet** also exposes its high-level programmatic interface as a python library so you can tweak its behavior at will.